CBD and Anxiety

-Several independent studies have shown that acute doses of CBD (300 – 600 mg) reduce subjective anxiety in people who had generalized anxiety disorder or in participants who were asked to give an impromptu speech .1-4
+Several other studies have shown that acute doses of CBD (300 – 600 mg) reduce subjective anxiety in people who had generalized anxiety disorder or in participants who were asked to give an impromptu speech10–13.

-Moreover, CBD’s anxiolytic or anxiety-reducing effects were shown to be similar to known anxiolytic drug, Ipsapirone, in healthy participants who were required to give an impromptu speech as part of their study.4
+CBD’s anxiolytic (i.e. anxiety-reducing) effects were also shown to be similar to a known anxiolytic drug, ipsapirone, in healthy participants who were required to give an impromptu speech as part of the study13.

-It should also be noted that women had greater odds of using CBD for treating their self-perceived anxiety than males.
-The age groups of 35-54 years and 55+ years old had lower odds of using CBD for treating self-perceived anxiety in comparison to the 18-34- year-old respondent group.5
+It should also be noted that women had greater odds of using CBD for treating their self-perceived anxiety than males15.
+The age groups of 35-54 years and 55+ years old had lower odds of using CBD for treating self-perceived anxiety in comparison to the 18-34- year-old respondent group15.